Compositional Separation of Control Flow and Data Flow

-A fork computon has exactly one ec-inport and two ec-outports, i.e., it has no data ports at all.
-Intuitively, it just duplicates the control received in its ec-inport into all its ec-outports.
+A fork computon has exactly one ec-inport and two ec-outports, i.e., it has no data ports at all (see Definition \ref{def:computon-fork}).
+Intuitively, it just duplicates the control received in its unique ec-inport into all its ec-outports.

-\begin{definition} A fork computon $\lambda$ is a primitive computon with $|E|=2$ and $|F|=|\Sigma|=1$. \end{definition}
+\begin{definition} A fork computon $\lambda$ is a primitive computon with $|O|=2$ and $|I|=|\Sigma|=1$. \end{definition}